Freedom of religion in Germany: Historical development

 In the late 20th and early 21st century, free churcher and doctor of theology Johannes Lerle was fined four times and twice sentenced (by the German government) to prison for making statements against abortion on the internet and distributing anti-abortion leaflets.
 Prior to this he had also served prison time in East Germany (where he had lived prior to 1988) for distributing Christian literature.
 Again in 2012 he also served one year for incitement for allegedly denying the Holocaust, which he contested in unsuccessfully in court.
 Although Lerle had claimed that Mein Kampf was "Satanic," he was targeted by the court for comparing abortion to the holocaust on his website.
 Because the law against Holocaust denial in Germany includes a prohibition on not just denying, but even downplaying "an act committed under the rule of National Socialism," Lerle's rhetoric comparing death tolls of the Holocaust and abortion was considered illegal.

 Jews in Germany face acts of antisemitic violence, but it is condemned by authorities.
 Muslims have encountered resistance to minaret and mosque construction, such as during the Cologne Central Mosque controversy.
-In July 2010, Germany outlawed the Internationale Humanitäre Hilfsorganisation e.V.
-(IHH Germany) for sending $8.3 million to organizations related to Hamas.